 Saint Paul tells us in his letter to the Romans.
 “For I have the desire to do what is good, but I cannot carry it out.
 For I do not do the good I want to do, but the evil I do not want to do—this I keep on doing.
 Now if I do what I do not want to do, it is no longer I who do it, but it is sin living in me that does it.
 So I find this law at work: Although I want to do good, evil is right there with me”.
 (Romans 7: 18-21)

 I try to be morally sound, simply because immorality lurks within me, which is why many of us have to shout out loud how moral we are, which we believe hides our defects.
 If we stay quiet long enough our sins will reveal themselves and we know it.
 It is therefore essential that Christians reveal their sins first through confession before they are acted on.
 Christianity certainly has the monopoly of the supernatural power that gives off the necessary strength to relinquish any damaging inner mental burdens to a loving God through Jesus.
-This is achieved by admitting (confession) that we have immoral thoughts that flourish within us, rather than suggesting and acting out our moral soundness, which can be the opposite to much of our thinking.
+This is achieved by admitting (redemption) that we have immoral thoughts that flourish within us, rather than suggesting and acting out our moral soundness, which can be the opposite to much of our thinking.
+Jesus called some people “white washed grave stones” because they appeared clean on the outside but were full of dead dust an bones.

 Many of us begin our day assuming that we will do good to whoever we meet, and yet we can rage at the guy who stole our parking space, yell at the cost of this or that to whoever serves us and allow lust to burn us up.
 We stand firm with our politics while we point the finger at those 2 percenters who apparently run the world.
 Waving intellectual banners combining law and morality shapes us socially.
 We set out to do good for the workers, and yet we think bad about those we blame.
 Division feeds our moral stance and kills us off spiritually.
 Jesus tells us to look at the log in our own eye before taking the spec out of other peoples, and to love our enemies.
 The brightest intellectuals among us mean to do good, but fail to uphold a spiritual stance for a single day, and yet many boast the moral high ground perhaps to counteract the sin they have lurking within.